X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain09keyboard.md

     }
 ```

 Here you put the current state of the keyboard into a variable **'keyState'**.
-Using this variable, you can immediately read out which keys are currently being pressed!
+Using this variable, you can immediately read which keys are currently being pressed!
 When the user presses the Left or Right keys, the value of the ‘angle’ variable will be adjusted.

 In our **Draw** method, we need to make sure that this rotation is also taken into account in our World matrix: